arielrezinn/finalProject/README.txt

 4. Drew Coe, 002, acoe2@wisc.edu
 5. Andy Gomez, 002, gomez24@wisc.edu

-Which team members were on same xteam together?
-Andy Gomez and Elise Witmer were on xTeam 69

-Other notes or comments to the grader:
 INSTRUCTIONS:
-   DOUBLE CLICK NODE TO SET CENTRAL USER
+   DOUBLE CLICK USER TO SET CENTRAL USER
-   RIGHT CLICK NODE TO SEE ACTION MENU
+   RIGHT CLICK USER TO SEE ACTION MENU

+BUGS:
+   UNLIMITED LIMIT CHARACTER INPUT IN TEXTBOXES
+   AND MORE!

+Notes:
 If we had more time, we would add ToolTip objects to the circles that have instructions, and ToolTip objects for Buttons that explains functionality

  ✧/ᐠ-ꞈ-ᐟ\ /ᐠ.ꞈ.ᐟ\ these aTeam100 cats say hello! /ᐠ.ꞈ.ᐟ\  ✧/ᐠ-ꞈ-ᐟ\ (they keep us sane)